 Mindful Moment: Designed to get students and teachers out of their minds and bring the energy and attention back into their bodies.
 Revisited through out the lesson.

 Story set up: A story is told, inspired by an Australian author or book, to set the scene for the main lesson.
-Basically, I create the bones of the story and the students add the detail.
+Basically, I create the bones of the story and the students direct where the story will go.
 Props are used to engage the students.

 Teachers will be given follow up activities for further exploration of the text or texts, that the lesson is based on.
 They will also be encouraged to read the text, after the lesson, to identify the similarities and differences between the story that evolved in class and the original text.